momen-said/Datacamp-Projects/README.md

 # datacamp-SQL-projects

-all the projects i solved on datacamp
+### this is a repo for all the data projects i had solved on datacamp using SQL

+- Optimizing Online Sports Retail Revenue